|Silvretta Ski Touring|

 |Day 2||On day two we ski to the Jamtal hut.
 From the Heidelberger hut we ski up a small glacier to a pass near the Breite Krone, the Kronenjoch.
 An optional ascent of the Breite Krone is a possibility here before our descent to the Jamtal hut, located at 2165 meters (7100 feet).
 This day involves about 2600 feet of elevation gain, and a bit over 3000 feet of descent.|

 |Day 3||Using the Jamtal hut as a base we can make any number of ski ascents, returning to the hut for a second evening.
 A couple recommended choices are the Gemsspitz, 3107 meters (10,191 feet), or the Hinter Jamspitz, 3156 meters (10,352 feet).|

 Jamtal hut to Wiesbadener hut.
 This is a fairly big day, with an optional ascent of the 3197 meter (10,486 feet) Dreiländerspitze.
 The climb involves some steep terrain and a ski depot is made below the highest point.
 The final exposed climb to the airy summit is made on foot with boot crampons.
 This peak can only be done at low ratios with experienced climbers.
 Elevation gain for this day is about 1050 meters (3400 feet).

 |Day 5||We have two nights at the Wiesbadener hut.
 Again, a number of possibilities present themselves.
 Perhaps the most demanding is an ascent of Piz Buin.
 This is a moderately technical climb with some belayed climbing on rock.
 There are other good objectives as well, such as a tour up to the Fuorcla dal Cunfin or the Tirolerscharte, just above the hut.|

-about 2 kilometers above Galtür.
-The ski bus will take
+kilometers above Galtür.
+The ski bus will take us this last

 We spend the night again in Galtür, and depart in the morning of the next day.